nbering/terraform-inventory/README.md

 ## Usage

-Copy the [terraform.py](./terraform.py) to a location on your system.
+Copy the [terraform.py](./terraform.py) script file to a location on your system.
 Ansible's own documentation suggests the location `/etc/ansible/terraform.py`, but the particular location does not matter to the script.
 Ensure it has executable permissions (`chmod +x /etc/ansible/terraform.py`).

-With your Ansible playbooks and Terraform configuration in the same directory, run Ansible with the `-i` flag to set the inventory source.
+With your Ansible playbook and Terraform configuration in the same directory, run Ansible with the `-i` flag to set the inventory source.

 ```
 $ ansible-playbook -i /etc/ansible/terraform.py playbook.yml